 These two kinds of hormonal birth control are available in other forms besides pills.
 The combination formula is also available as a patch and a vaginal ring.
 The progestin-only formula is also available in intramuscular shots (Depo-Provera), an implant (Implanon), and in intrauterine devices (the Mirena IUD).

 Some women may prefer these other forms of hormonal birth control because they can be taken less often (and consequently are easier to remember).
 While birth control pills must be taken everyday, the patch is only applied once per week, the vaginal ring only once per month, and the intramuscular shot only once every 3 months.
 An IUD is inserted into the uterus and can prevent pregnancy for five years or more.
 In the US, hormonal birth control pills and devices are only available by prescription.
 Women may want to ask a gynecologist or women's health care provider for information about different kinds of birth control, including which methods would be best for them personally.
-Students at Columbia can make an appointment at Medical Services by calling x4-2284 or visiting Open Communicator.
+Students at Columbia can make an appointment at Medical Services (Morningside) or the Student Health Service (CUMC).

 If you choose birth control pills (which are sometimes the cheapest form of birth control), it is very important to take the pills at the same time everyday.
 This creates a more stable level of hormones in your body.
 When you forget your pill (or take it three to four hours late or more), this causes a dip in your body's levels of the birth control hormones.
 If you forget your pill one day, you may need to take two pills the next day, which will cause a spike in your body's levels of the birth control hormones.
 To maximize protection against pregnancy and to minimize side effects, pick a time you are likely to remember (maybe first thing in the morning or right before bed) and take your pill this same time everyday.